oasb16/ChatGPTSampler/README.md

 #### Go to directory and install dependecies : pip3 install -r requirements.txt
 #### Run the program : python3 Iterations1.py

-## Aim : To create Multiverses of topics, and sell as data packages for Models

 ## Improvements:
 ### Remove Redundancy in Questions and topics